butros10games/BattleBot/docs/coding_standards.md

     9.2 Updates
     This document may be updated as needed to reflect changes in coding standards and best practices.

-By following these coding standards, we aim to maintain code consistency, readability, and quality throughout the development of the NatureTech Django application.
+By following these coding standards, we aim to maintain code consistency, readability, and quality throughout the development of the BattleBot application.

 **Author:** Butros Groot